jauderho/dockerfiles/nginx-distroless/README.md

 Forked from https://github.com/kyos0109/nginx-distroless/ and updated to latest build with Debian Bullseye base image.

-Given the number of issues flagged by Snyk about the distroless base image, it is unclear if this is a better solution.
+Given the number of issues flagged by Trivy, Snyk and Anchore about the distroless base image, it is best to NOT use this image and use my nginx image instead.